Wednesday, November 20, 2024

 I have seen probably a hundred commuter-rail operations all over the U.S. and in 30 other countries, and I can declare with absolute certainty that right now the South Shore line is the most hectic, disorganized, and unpredictable commuter rail operation that I have ever seen anywhere in the world.
 The NICTD's response?
 It's all leaves!
 No, it is not the incompetence of whatever consulting company they used to design the "one-sided" stations, nor the incompetence of their managers or dispatchers, no, it's all just leaves.
 And of course, it is the very first autumn in over a century, and leaves have not fallen on their tracks ever before, so they have never encountered such an amazingly rare event in their entire lives, and they have no idea whatsoever how to deal with it! :-) "Pathetic" does not even begin to describe it...

 And this is not the end of this story.
 Unfortunately, design and engineering deficiencies are not limited to the two "one-sided" stations.
 The rebuilt 11th Street station has two high-level platforms (which is a good thing), but only one of them is long enough for 8-car trains, and the other one can only fit 4 cars.
 In essence, they now have to route long trains to only one platform on only one track.
 Why?
 There was enough space to build the second full-length platform.
 Why would you intentionally handicap your operations in such a silly way?
 Who on earth makes such poor design decisions?
+Moreover, the full-length 8-car platform is on the northern track at this station.
+It means that if they route all long inbound trains to a high-level platform at each station, they have to operate on the right side through Michigan City (as they do now), and hence they have to switch between the two main tracks at least twice (first between Michigan City and Dune Park and then again between Portage/Ogden Dunes and Kensington).
+In essence, the "slalom" is forced by the newly built infrastructure.

 In the short term, they need to hire a software engineer and make sure that real-time information is displayed on those electronic signs at stations, both the arrival time and the arrival track, so that passengers stop running back and forth between platforms across active tracks.

 Moreover, the NICTD needs to stop and rethink the second line they are building right now.
 I am sure there are similarly poor decisions made for this line as well.
 I am aware of at least one: They decided not to electrify a short segment of that line.
 Instead, they will buy much more expensive rolling stock that can operate both from electricity and from diesel.
 Why on earth would one want the incompatible rolling stock for their two lines?
 Who needs a zoo with different maintenance needs and incompatible maintenance practices?
 It is both cheaper and more efficient in the long run to simply electrify this short segment and use the same rolling stock of EMUs throughout their entire system.
-The unparalleled genius of the NICTD decision makers does not stop at poor decisions – they seem to pursue the absolutely worst ones!
+The unparalleled genius of the NICTD decision makers does not stop at bad decisions – they seem to pursue the absolutely worst ones!

 Thursday, June 09, 2022